haera/HACS408E/content/schedule/week-05/hw/index.md

 execution.
 We did this by overwriting the return address with the address of shellcode we included in our input buffer.
 This caused the program execution to be redirected to the stack, where we placed our malicious shellcode.
-One of the mitigations implemented by modern operating systems for attack is known as Data Execution Prevention (DEP), which disables execution of memory allocated to the stack.
-When DEP is enabled and execution is redirected to the stack, it will cause a crash, so for the lab challenge binary an executable stack was manually enabled with the compiler flag `-z execstack`.
+One of the mitigations for buffer overflows implemented by modern operating systems is known as Data Execution Prevention (DEP), which disables execution of memory if it is located in the stack region.
+When DEP is enabled and execution is redirected to the stack, it will cause a crash (segmentation fault).
+In order to allow you to complete the shellcode lab an executable stack was manually enabled with the compiler flag `-z execstack`.
 For your homework, you will extend the exploit you developed during the labs to work on a version of the challenge binary that has a non-executable stack.

 ### Download the Homework Binary